 The same is true for copywriting.

-In my experience, copywriters who work with “creative entrepreneurs” can still do a great job from a writing perspective, but the feedback I hear is that the message itself feels generic.
-Even if it’s true (like the overdone, “we design for your lifestyle”), the message is going to fall flat.
+In our experience, copywriters who work with “creative entrepreneurs” can still do a great job from a writing perspective, but the feedback we hear (and see) is that the message itself feels generic.

-Finding a talented writer is a given, but the right fit is like working with a designer… it’s personal.
-To gauge if a copywriter is the right fit for you, view their portfolio (if public) or ask for examples of their work.
-You can find ours here.
+Finding talented writers is a given, but again, it’s like working with a designer… though every project is personalized to each client, we each have our sweet spot.
+To gauge if a copywriter is the right fit for you, view their portfolio (if public), read their website and blog posts, or ask for examples of their work.

 In addition to business strategy, professional copywriters are forward-thinking problem-solvers.
 We will ask you what struggles you’re currently facing in your business or might face in the future.
 For example…

 Do you only want full-home projects?
 Let’s position your service as a complete process instead of breaking it down into individual services.

 Do clients expect to work with only you and not your team?
 We can fix that by structuring the copy and their experience around the concept of feeling supported by a team.

 Would you like to create a legacy business that you can sell in 10 years?
 Let’s structure the messaging to plan for it now.
 You get the idea.

 Lastly, it’s important that you feel a personal connection with your copywriter.
 Just like design, creating website copy requires going deep into your processes, your business and life goals, and your interests.
 While not essential, there is an extra touch of magic if you genuinely connect or have interests and passions in common.

 In addition to reading their content online, it’s always best to book a Discovery Call to chat with the team.
 Once you’re face to face, you’ll know pretty quickly whether it’s meant to be!